BluewaterMVC/bluewater-docs/README.md

 - All edits and suggestions are reviewed via Pull Requests.
 - If you find an issue or unclear section, [open an issue](https://github.com/BluewaterMVC/bluewater-docs/issues).
 - See our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ---

+## 🛡️ Security

+If you discover a security vulnerability or sensitive issue,
+please follow our [Security Policy](./SECURITY.md) for how to report it responsibly.

+We appreciate responsible disclosure to help keep Bluewater safe!

+---